relloandres/soiltextureprediction/README.md

 # soiltextureprediction

-Source code to build models to make predictions of soil texture and organic matter content using soil images.
+Source code to build models to make predictions of soil texture and organic matter content using soil images